alphauslabs/tucp/README.md

 $ brew install alphauslabs/tap/tucp
 ```

-To setup authentication, set your `GOOGLE_APPLICATION_CREDENTIALS` env variable.
+To setup authentication, set your `GOOGLE_APPLICATION_CREDENTIALS` env variable using your credentials file.
 You also need to give your credentials file access to the `tucpd-[next|prod]` service.
 To do so, try the following commands:

 ```bash
 # Install the `iam` tool: